-- 6.1.1.1 Have risk communication partners and stakeholders been identified? - 6.1.1.2 Has a risk communication plan58 been developed? - 6.1.1.3 Has the risk communication plan been implemented or tested through actual emergency or simulation exercise and updated in the last 12 months? - 6.1.1.4 Are policies, SOPs or guidelines developed on the clearance59 and release of information during a public health emergency? - 6.1.1.5 Are regularly updated information sources accessible to media and the public for information dissemination 60? - 6.1.1.6 Are there accessible and relevant IEC (Information, Education and Communications) materials tailored to the needs of the population 61? - 6.1.1.7 In the last three national or international PH emergencies, have populations and partners been informed of a real or potential risk within 24 hours following confirmation? - 6.1.1.8 Has an evaluation of the public health communication been conducted after emergencies, for timeliness, transparency62 and appropriateness of communications, been carried out? - 6.1.1.9 Have results of evaluations of risk communications efforts during a public health emergency been shared with the global community?
+- 6.1.1.1 Have risk communication partners and stakeholders been identified? - 6.1.1.2 Has a risk communication plan been developed? - 6.1.1.3 Has the risk communication plan been implemented or tested through actual emergency or simulation exercise and updated in the last 12 months? - 6.1.1.4 Are policies, SOPs or guidelines developed on the clearance and release of information during a public health emergency? - 6.1.1.5 Are regularly updated information sources accessible to media and the public for information dissemination 609 - 6.1.1.6 Are there accessible and relevant IEC (Information, Education and Communications) materials tailored to the needs of the population ? - 6.1.1.7 In the last three national or international PH emergencies, have populations and partners been informed of a real or potential risk within 24 hours following confirmation? - 6.1.1.8 Has an evaluation of the public health communication been conducted after emergencies, for timeliness, transparency 62 and appropriateness of communications? - 6.1.1.9 Have the results of evaluations been used to update risk communication plan? - 6.1.1.10 Have results of evaluations of risk communications efforts during a public health emergency been shared with the global community?

-Please provide the URL link(s) to any relevant documentation: Link/URL Please insert any comments or clarifications to the questions above and list any relevant activities that the country has conducted which are not reflected in this questionnaire (additional pages may be attached if necessary):
+Please provide the URL link(s) to any relevant documentation: Link/URL Please insert any comments or clarifications to the questions above and list any relevant activities that the coun has conducted which are not reflected in this questionnaire (additional pages may be attached if necessary): try

-58 Plan includes inventory of communication partners, focal points, stakeholders and their capacities in the country
+Plan includes inventory of communication partners, focal points, stakeholders and their capacities in the country

-59 Procedures in place for clearance by scientific, technical and communications staff before information is released during public health events
+Procedures in place for clearance by scientific, technical and communications staff before information is released during public health events

-60 This may include website/webpage (national level), community meetings, radio broadcasts nationally as appropriate etc.
+This may include website/webpage (national level), community meetings, radio broadcasts nationally as appropriate etc.

-61 The views and perceptions of individuals, partners and communities affected by public health emergencies should be systematically taken into account; this includes vulnerable, minority, disadvantaged or other at-risk populations.
+The views and perceptions of individuals, partners and communities affected by public health emergencies should be systematically taken into account; this includes vulnerable, minority, disadvantaged or other at-risk populations.

-62 Transparency here implies openness, communication and accountability, i.e. all information about public health risk is open and freely available.
+Transparency here implies openness, communication and accountability, i.e. all information about public health risk is open and freely available.